Ninja-Squad/ninja-squad.github.com/_posts/2015-07-15-what-is-new-angularjs-1.4.md

 Recently, the Angular team gathered the project leaders and [drafted a plan](https://docs.google.com/document/d/1pbtW2yvtmFBikfRrJd8VAsabiFkKezmYZ_PbgdjQOVU/edit) to add a better support to AngularJS, and also for the brand new Angular 2.
-The long term goal is to have all the necessary to translate and localize an app, with a better integration with professional tools to do this translation.
+The long term goal is to have all the necessary features to translate and localize an app, with a better integration with professional tools to do this translation.

-This is the first step for this effort, with a new module dedicated to this `ngMessageFormat`.
+The new `ngMessageFormat` module is the first step towards this goal.
 We, as developers, are writing HTML templates with messages that should be translated.
-The goal is to be able to extract these messages, bundle them to give them to a translator (that can be you also), and then reintegrate the translated messages.
+The goal is to be able to extract these messages, bundle them to give them to a translator, and then reintegrate the translated messages.
 The last step can be done with two main options :

 - loading a JSON file with the translation for each key (most popular)
-- generating a template for each language (popular for very big app, Google-style)
+- generating a template for each language (popular for very big apps, Google-style)

 In the long term, maybe the 1.5 release at the end of the year, we'll have a whole toolchain to help us with this.
 The new module is just here to start the effort, and is focused on handling, as you can guess, the message format, especially gender and plurals.